nnovitsky/ece458/DEVELOPER_GUIDE.md

 - react-select: used for a dropdown searchable picklist for assisted input

 ## High-Level Backend
 The backend of the project (contained in ./backend directory) uses Django from the main driver in the backend.hpt directory with a single app, backend.tables.
-The app contains 3 custom models, ItemModel, Instrument, and CalibrationEvent, in addition to a built-in Django model for User.
+The app contains 10 custom models in addition to a built-in Django model for User.
 Fields in models as well as relationships between models are defined below.

 #### Tree structure of backend directory: